 Contact a Bethlehem Attorney After a Fatal Construction Accident

 Losing a loved one is tragic, especially in a preventable, on-the-job accident.
 No family deserves the heartache and stress that comes with this kind of tragedy.
-If you are dealing with this unimaginable situation, support from a dedicated lawyer at Ostroff Injury Law can make a huge difference in your quality of life moving forward.
+If you are dealing with this unimaginable situation, support from a dedicated lawyer at Ostroff Godshall Injury and Accident Lawyers can make a huge difference in your quality of life moving forward.

 We know how to fight for your family’s rights after a Bethlehem fatal construction accident.
 Managing Partner Rich Godshall has over twelve years of experience winning multi-million dollar construction injury cases and standing up for our clients’ best interests.
 Call today to learn how our firm can support and guide you through this difficult time.